dentarg/auth0-blog/_posts/2017-03-23-brute-forcing-hs256-is-possible-the-importance-of-using-strong-keys-to-sign-jwts.markdown

 ---
 layout: post
-title: "JWT: Brute forcing HS256 is possible"
+title: "Brute Forcing HS256 is Possible: The Importance of Using Strong Keys in Signing JWTs"
-description: "Cracking a JWT signed with HS256 is possible by brute forcing it.
-Learn how to use Auth0 to provide and protect your JWTs with RS256"
+description: "Cracking a JWT signed with weak keys is possible via brute force attacks.
+Learn how Auth0 protects against such attacks and alternative JWT signing methods provided."
 date: 2017-03-23 08:30
 category: Technical Guide, Security, JWT
 design: